geoscixyz/em-apps/README.md

 ### Installation

-To run them locally, you will need to have python installed, preferably through [anaconda](https://www.anaconda.com/download/).
+To run them locally, you will need to have python installed, preferably through [miniconda](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links) or [mamba forge](https://mamba.readthedocs.io/en/latest/installation.html).

 You can then clone this repository.
 From a command line, run